Escape to the snowy-side in style. Book a Swiss adventure today! Tell me more

 Thinking about taking the train from Amsterdam to Valkenburg?
 We’ve got you covered.

-Train tickets from Amsterdam to Valkenburg start from £26.55 when you book in advance, which can be cheaper than buying them on the day.
+Train tickets from Amsterdam to Valkenburg are usually cheaper when you book in advance compared to buying them on the day.
 Start a search in our Journey Planner to check out the latest prices.

 Keen to book your train tickets to Valkenburg?
 No need to wait, start a search with us today!
 If you want to find out a bit more about the journey first, you can find our train timetable below, tips on booking cheap tickets and our FAQs, including first and last train times.